awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-training-algo.md

 + You can't use the `tini` initializer as your entry point in Amazon SageMaker containers because it gets confused by the train and serve arguments\.

++ `/opt/ml` and all sub\-directories are reserved by Amazon SageMaker training\.
+When building your algorithm’s docker image, please ensure you don't place any data required by your algorithm under them as the data may no longer be visible during training\.

 ## How Amazon SageMaker Provides Training Information<a name="your-algorithms-training-algo-running-container"></a>

 This section explains how Amazon SageMaker makes training information, such as training data, hyperparameters, and other configuration information, available to your Docker container\.